 Many students go on to gain places at the UK’s top universities (including Oxbridge) to study non-art related degrees, having taken A Level Art as one of their three A Levels.

 A Level Art is an extremely rewarding course, however students should be aware that many projects involve a high degree of independent work outside the classroom.
 It is therefore advised that students select a programme of study which contains a balance of exam-based and practical coursework subjects.
-If students intend to apply to Art College they could combine Fine Art with Photography, Graphics, Product Design or Fashion and Textiles, but they should only choose one of these practical subjects in addition to Fine Art.
+If students intend to apply to Art College they could combine Fine Art with Photography, Graphics, Product Design (3D Design) or Fashion and Textiles, but they should only choose one of these practical subjects in addition to Fine Art.

 Many students go on to study at Art College or university and do courses including: